 The Company invests primarily in UK securities with the long term objective of achieving:

-- an increase of the Net Asset Value per share by more than the growth in the FTSE All-Share Index; and - 2. growth in dividends per share by more than the rate of UK inflation.
+- an increase of the Net Asset Value per share in excess of the growth in the FTSE All-Share Index; and - 2. growth in dividends per share in excess of the rate of UK inflation.

 Investment Policy